 East of Baltimore is the Chesapeake Bay and the Delmarva Peninsula, which is where you’ll find most the region’s coastal charm.
 The Delmarva is shared by both Maryland and Delaware.
 Interestingly, the peninsula is culturally unique from the rest of the Atlantic states in that it identifies more with the South for both historical and geographic reasons.
 You’ll find many awesome cabins in Maryland to make a pit stop in these coastal towns.

 Delaware is a very small state situated almost entirely on the Delmarva Peninsula.
 Almost all of the state’s attractions are found in Wilmington and on the coast.

 Although it’s the largest city in Delaware, there isn’t a whole lot to do in Wilmington aside from maybe visiting nearby Brandywine Country.
 The Delaware Coast at least has some nice beaches.
 Noteworthy Delaware beaches include Rehoboth Beach and Bethany Beach.

 Washington DC is America’s glorious yet under-privileged capitol.
-It’is a perfect example of American exceptionalism and, at the same time, economic stratification.
-At the end of the day, Washington DC is one of the best cities on the East Coast to visit, if not for its sheer beauty then for its relevant social dynamics.
+It’s a perfect example of American exceptionalism and, at the same time, economic stratification.
+At the end of the day, staying in Washington DC is one of the best cities on the East Coast to visit, if not for its sheer beauty then for its relevant social dynamics.

-Most of the cities monuments are located in or near the Mall District – a 2-mile long park that runs through the center of the city.
+Most of DC’s top things to do monuments are located in or near the Mall District – a 2-mile long park that runs through the center of the city.

 Most of the city’s greatest landmarks, including the Lincoln Memorial, Washington Monument, the Smithsonian Museum, and the White House are located in this park.
 The Mall District is certainly one of the must-see places on any East Coast road trip route and makes for a very lovely day of walking.